tewhatuora/air-fhir-ig/input/pagecontent/generalNotes.md

 AIR accepts a broad range of Practitioner identifiers, including some specific to AIR.
 AIR also provides for the use case where the only available identifier is local to the site or organisation:

+* [Immunization performer function](StructureDefinition-air-immunization-definitions.html#Immunization.performer.function) (role in the encounter) SHOULD be consistent with the Registration Authority of the Health Worker.
+This informs vaccinating workforce reporting.
-* The [AIR Performer Health Worker Function](ValueSet-air-performer-health-worker-function-code.html) value set includes a hierarchy of [air-terms-codes](CodeSystem-air-terms-code.html), with AP and OP equivalent to base [ImmunizationFunctionCodes](https://hl7.org/fhir/R4/valueset-immunization-function.html).
+* [AIR Performer Health Worker Function Code](ValueSet-air-performer-health-worker-function-code.html) value set includes a hierarchy of [AIR Terms](CodeSystem-air-terms-code.html), with parent `AP` and `OP` codes equivalent to base [ImmunizationFunctionCodes](https://hl7.org/fhir/R4/valueset-immunization-function.html).
 * Each immunisation event SHOULD have at least one health worker with function AP or a child thereof.
   * If a Vaccinating Health Worker (VHW registration type) administers an immunisation, the function SHOULD be VHW.
 Vaccinating Health Worker identifiers are assigned in the AIR Portal.
-  * If a registered nurse or doctor administers an immunisation, the function SHOULD be VC.
+  * If a registered nurse, doctor, midwife, paramedic or pharmacist administers an immunisation, the function SHOULD be VC.
+  * When a student or trainee administers a dose with a supervisor or instructor present, their roles SHOULD be recorded with function codes PPRF and ATND respectively.
-* An Ordering Provider (function OP) is optional.
+* An Ordering Provider (function OP) and Data Entry Person (function ENT) MAY be provided.
 * If a health worker authorised to administer immunisations has no registration or CPN, their identifier MUST be unique within the source system and SHOULD have system 'https://HCA'.
 The identifier must be traceable to an individual health worker.
 * Request-Context header and CreatedBy and ModifiedBy meta fields capture usernames of those who interact with the record, such as someone recording on behalf of the responsible provider.
 * Request-Context header field secondaryIdentifier MUST be the end user’s CPN where available.
 Otherwise, any secondary identifier that is held for the user.
 This value is mandatory and must be correct and accurate, due to legal requirements.
 If the person triggering the request is not registered with any New Zealand health body on the list provided at [standards.digital.health.nz](https://standards.digital.health.nz ), the value must remain empty (empty string).
+* The mapping between AIR Registration Authority URLs and legacy HL7v2 AIR Registration Type codes is available from the HNZ Terminology Service.

 ### Immunization status and statusReason
 Immunisation status and statusReason SHOULD correspond, according to the table below.
 Events not complying with this rule are not able to be categorised, reported or matched to a planned event.
+This table is available from the NZHTS as a Concept Map: [AIR Immunization Status < -- > AIR Status Reason](https://nzhts.digital.health.nz/fhir/ConceptMap/air-status-status-reason-map).

 <table class="table table-bordered table-hover table-sm">
   <thead>